nikpydev/E-Commerce-Web-App-Frontend/README.md

-# Shoppersonic
+# Shoppersonic (Frontend)
-This is an E-Commerce based web app which is kind of an Amazon clone.
+#### This is an E-Commerce based web app which is kind of an Amazon clone.
+You will have to clone the "Shoppersonic (Backend)" as well to run this.

 ## Usage instructions
 #### Run the E-Commerce-Web-App-Backend first (Usage instructions available that repo)